Sonicbasedrop/f1-the-memory-game/README.md

 The headers on all pages throughout the Website are using the Monserrat font, while the main text is using the Poppins font.
 Sans-serif is the fallback font in case for any reason the font isn’t being imported into the site correctly.

 #### Imagery
-Imagery is important.
-Therefore, the hero and background images are chosen in order to catch the users’ attention and create a feel good atmosphere and sense of the aspiration towards a healthy, holistic life style that CA offers its clients.
+  * Imagery is important.
+Therefore, the images are chosen in order to catch the users’ attention and create an atmosphere of formula 1.

-Images are provided by contributors to [Unsplash.](https://unsplash.com/) Photo credits are further detailed in the credit section.
+  *  Images are provided by [Formula 1](https://www.formula1.com) and Abed Ismail, Abed is a contributor to Unsplash, check out his beutyfull images at [Unsplash](https://unsplash.com/@abedismail).
+Photo credits are further detailed in the credit section.
 #### Wireframes
 Home page<br>
 ![Home Page Wireframe](docs/wireframes/home-wf.png)<br>